 Adenanthos detmoldii 'Metallica' was a 2006 University of California Santa Cruz Arboretum Koala Blooms Australian plant introduction that we grew from 2006 until 2009.
 While a very interesting plant, it was not outstandingly attractive so did not sell that well and also did not persist long in garden plantings.
 See our Koala Blooms Page for a list of all of the introductions from the UCSC Arboretum.

-This information about Adenanthos detmoldii 'Metallica' displayed is based on research conducted in our horticultural library and from reliable online resources.
-We also will relate observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share any cultural information that would aid others in growing it.
+The information about Adenanthos detmoldii 'Metallica' that is displayed on this web page is based on research conducted in our nursery's horticultural library and from reliable online resources.
+We will also include observations made about this plant as it grows in our nursery gardens and other gardens that we have visited, as well how the crops have performed in containers in our nursery field.
+We also incorporate comments that we receive from others and welcome hearing from anyone with additional information, particularly if they share cultural information that aids others growing this plant.

 |